 - The table can also be used to disable certain devices (see below

 Rather than removing a device driver you suspect may be causing a problem with your hub, you can simply disable it.
 When a device is disabled, no driver code associated with that device will run.
 This may be useful for troubleshooting.

-- Select the box next to the device to toggle the disabled/enabled state of the device.
+- In the Disable column, check the box next to the device to toggle the disabled/enabled state of the device.

 - A checkmark indicates a disabled device.

 - A blank box (default) indicates a device that is not disabled.